 Status Review Meetings

 The doctoral candidate and the first supervisor meet at least once a year for a status review meeting in order to discuss the working conditions, the scientific qualification work and research activities as well as professional perspectives and career opportunities.
 If need be, the doctoral agreement ca be updated or adjusted during this meeting.
-Together with the Department Training and Development, the Graduate Center has developed guidelines for conducting review meetings.
+Together with the department Leadership & Development, the Graduate Center has developed guidelines for conducting review meetings.

 Doctoral Studies Regulations